All Episodes

 You have to assume that the adult beverages are flowing.

-I don't know about the president.
+I don't know about the president, and don't misunderstand.

-I'm not suggesting anything here.
+I'm not suggesting anything here, but it's a party.

-It's a St. Patrick's Day, Shamrock Day party.
+It's a St. Patrick's Day, Shamrock Day party, and you've got to assume this.

 So he turns to Obama and says, that's your speech.

-Comes back to the podium.
+Obama's, comes back to the podium.

-While Obama's on the way to the podium, the teleprompter very craftily, very shiftily put in the right text for the Irish guy.
+While Obama's on the way to the podium, the teleprompter very craftily, very shiftily put in the right text for the Irish guy, and Obama starts reading that.

 And he continues to read it until he thanks himself.

-At some point, do you not realize that that you just stop before you get to the point where you thank yourself?
+At some point, do you not realize that you just stop before you get to the point where you thank yourself?

-It's a party, folks, a freaking party, and there's a teleprompter at a party.
+And there's a teleprompter at a party.

 I don't use a teleprompter, period.